DailyGrind-Sem6/Docs/Writerside/topics/Default-topic.md

 # Deploying the application to Kubernetes (Minikube)

 By this part, I have already created a Docker Compose file for the application, which will spin up all necessary services for my application within Docker.
-Now, I will convert the Docker Compose file to Kubernetes configuration files using `Kompose`.
+In order to deploy the app to Kubernetes, I need to convert the Docker compose file to Kubernetes configuration files using `Kompose`.
 I will then deploy the application to a local Kubernetes cluster using Minikube.

 ## Converting Docker Compose to Kubernetes